-To turn from the class of Nationalists just spoken of to Mr. Parnell, who has his own distinct position and character, he was once reminded by Lord Hartington of an awkward fact, not awkward for him-it is the very thing to commend him to his followers-but awkward for excellent Englishmen who are supposed to know the world, and yet judge only by what is said to their faces.
-Lord Hartington expressed a wish that the hon. gentleman would make the speeches in Ireland which he made in the House, and make the speeches in the House which he made in Ireland.

-In 1880, when Mr. Parnell visited America, his course was thus spoken of by the New York Herald, no apologist of England, in its issue of February 20, of that year: "His mission in America has sunk from what we call a 'boom' into a 'fizzle.' . . .
-He ought to have returned to Ireland 'for sweet charity's sake,' and have endeavoured to re-establish himself in the good opinion of the world, instead of stalking round this country preaching treason against the government of his native country."
-Mr. Parnell did not admire American criticism any more than English justice.
-At Rochester, in the State of New York, he is reported as having said: "The very best punishment for the New York Herald, when it goes to the lower regions, would be to send the Irish land system and the British Government with it."
-Three days after the article from which I have quoted appeared in the Herald, at Cincinnati, he used words which are often cited as if used at Chicago.
-For aught I know, they may have been uttered there also; for I spent five months in America a little later in the same year, and heard over and over again the same reports, in substance, of the tenor of his utterances, reports from both Americans and American Irish-by which I mean such Irish as become assimilated to the American people; and I do not mean those who never assimilate themselves to the Americans, but remain only Irish in America, clubbed together under agitators, plotting against England to the disgust of all Americans, except such politicians as want their votes.
-It would do a great many "Liberal" M.P.s and editors some service to hear all I heard, as well then as on a former visit, from real Americans; for whom it would make them feel more respect, making them, at the same time, less easy to be hoodwinked; helping them to take blarney for blarney, and to fear threats in proportion to the power behind them, which is always in an inverse ratio to the fortitude that faces them.
+To turn from the class of Nationalists just spoken of to Mr. Parnell, who has his own distinct position and of an awkward fact, not awkward for him-it is the awkward for excellent Englishmen who are supposed to their faces.
+Lord Hartington expressed a wish that the which he made in the House, and make the speeches apologist of England, in its issue of February 20, of that year: "His mission in America has sunk from what we call a 'boom' into a 'fizzle.' · · · He ought to have returned to Ireland 'for sweet charity's sake,' and have endeavoured to re-establish himself in the good opinion of the world, instead of stalking round this country preaching treason against the government of his native country."
+Mr. Parnell did not admire American criticism any more than English lustice.
+Justice.
+At Rochester, in the State of New York, he is reported as having said: "The very best punishment for the 27 for the New York Herald, when it goes to the lower region. regions, would be to send the Irish land system and the Barrense and the B the British Government with it."
+Three days after the article. article from which I have quoted appeared in the H{erald} Herald, at Cincinnati, he used words which are often cited and cited and cited are often cited as if used at Chicago.
+For aught I know, they may have may have been uttered there also; for I spent five months: months in America a little later in the same year, and heard heard over and over again the same reports, in substance and over again the same reports from both stance, of the tenor of his utterances, reports from both America.
+Americans and American Irish-by which I mean such Irish as I Irish as become assimilated to the American people; and I decome assimilated to the American people; and I do not mean those who never assimilate themselves to the American I Selves to the Americans, but remain only Irish in America against England to the disgust of all Americans, except such cept such politicians as want their votes.
+It would do great want their votes.
+Streat want their votes and editors some sera such politicians as want their votes.
+It would stream their votes of the sound stream of their votes.
+It would stream their votes of the sound stream of the sound s vice to hear all I heard, as well then as on a former that, from visit, from real Americans; for whom it would make them feel them feel more respect, making them, at the same tell, less time, less easy to be hoodwinked; thereats in protake blarney for blarney, and to fear threats in propertion to the blarney for blarney and to fear which is always in the state of the portion to the power behind them, which is always in an inverse. in an inverse ratio to the fortitude that faces them.